Program Site Address:

 Joe Thomas, OD

-The Mission of the Hu Hu Kam Memorial Hospital residency program is to provide qualified postdoctoral optometric practitioners with outstanding educational experiences focused on general care optometry with additional specialized skills within a medical center and public health care system.
+The fundamental mission of the Hu Hu Kam Memorial Hospital residency program is to provide qualified postdoctoral optometric practitioners with outstanding educational experiences focused on general eye care optometry and ocular disease with additional specialized skills within a medical center and public health care system.

 The program strives to create an atmosphere that fosters compassionate appreciation for the needs of patients from all backgrounds, especially for the Native American population that the residency serves.